Gandalf: Gandalf the Grey

 Gandalf spent the years between The Hobbit and The Lord of the Rings travelling Middle-earth in search of information on Sauron's resurgence and Bilbo Baggins's mysterious ring, spurred particularly by Bilbo's initial misleading story of how he had obtained it as a "present" from Gollum.
 During this period, he befriended Aragorn and became suspicious of Saruman.
 He spent as much time as he could in the Shire, strengthening his friendship with Bilbo and Frodo, Bilbo's orphaned cousin and adopted heir.

 Gandalf returns to the Shire for Bilbo's "eleventy-first" (111th) birthday party, bringing many fireworks for the occasion.
-After Bilbo, as a prank on his guests, puts on the ring and disappears, Gandalf strongly encourages his old friend to leave the ring to Frodo, as they had planned.
-Bilbo becomes hostile and accuses Gandalf of trying to steal the ring.
-Alarmed, Gandalf impresses on Bilbo the foolishness of this accusation.
+After Bilbo, as a prank on his guests, puts on the ring and disappears, Gandalf urges his old friend to leave the ring to Frodo, as they had planned.
+Bilbo becomes hostile, accusing Gandalf of trying to steal the ring.
+Alarmed, Gandalf tells Bilbo he is being foolish.
 Coming to his senses, Bilbo admits that the ring has been troubling him, and leaves it behind for Frodo as he departs for Rivendell.

-Over the next 17 years, Gandalf travels extensively, searching for answers on the ring.
-He finds some answers in Isildur's scroll, in the archives of Minas Tirith.
-He also wants to question Gollum, who had borne the ring for many years.
-Gandalf searches long and hard for Gollum, often assisted by Aragorn.
-Aragorn eventually succeeds in capturing Gollum.
+Over the next 17 years, Gandalf travels extensively, searching for the truth about the ring.
+He finds the answer in Isildur's scroll, in the archives of Minas Tirith.
+Gandalf searches long and hard for Gollum, often assisted by Aragorn, who eventually captures Gollum.
 Gandalf questions Gollum, threatening him with fire when he proves unwilling to speak.
-Gandalf learns that Sauron has forced Gollum under torture in his fortress, Barad-dûr, to tell what he knows of the ring.
-This reinforces Gandalf's growing suspicion that Bilbo's ring is the One Ring.
+Gandalf learns that Sauron had imprisoned Gollum in his fortress of Barad-dûr, and tortured him to reveal what he knew of the Ring.

-Returning to the Shire, Gandalf confirms his suspicion by throwing the Ring into Frodo's hearth-fire and reading the writing that appears on the Ring's surface.
-He tells Frodo the history of the Ring, and urges him to take it to Rivendell, saying that he would be in grave danger if he stayed in the Shire.
+Returning to the Shire, Gandalf confirms his suspicion by throwing the Ring into Frodo's hearth-fire and reading the writing that appears on its surface.
+He tells Frodo the history of the ring, and urges him to take it to Rivendell, warning of grave danger if he stays in the Shire.
 Gandalf says he will attempt to return for Frodo's 50th birthday party, to accompany him on the road; and that meanwhile Frodo should arrange to leave quietly, as the servants of Sauron will be searching for him.

 Outside the Shire, Gandalf encounters the wizard Radagast the Brown, who brings the news that the Nazgûl have ridden out of Mordor—and a request from Saruman that Gandalf come to Isengard.
+Gandalf asks him to send out animals to observe the Nazgûl, and to report to him at Isengard.
 Gandalf leaves a letter to Frodo (urging his immediate departure) with Barliman Butterbur at the Prancing Pony, and heads towards Isengard.
-There Saruman reveals his true intentions, urging Gandalf to help him obtain the Ring for his own use.
+There, Saruman horrifies Gandalf by asking him to help him to obtain and use the Ring.
 Gandalf refuses, and Saruman imprisons him at the top of his tower.
-Eventually Gandalf is rescued by Gwaihir the Eagle.
+Gandalf is rescued by Gwaihir the Eagle, who comes to him as requested via Radagast.